UtrechtUniversity/dataprivacyhandbook/CONTRIBUTING.md

 The workflow on GitHub is as follows:
 1. Copy the repository and all the files in it to your own account (a "fork")
 2. Edit the content in your own copy of the repository (edit > "stage" > "commit")
-3. Ask the original repository maintainers to merge your edits with the original repository (through a "pull request")
+3. Ask the original repository maintainers to merge your edits with the original files (through a "pull request")

 ### 1. Fork the repository: Copy the repository to your own account
 1. To [fork](https://help.github.com/articles/fork-a-repo) the repository, click the `fork` button on the upper right of the repository homepage.
 This is now your own unique copy of the repository and all the files in it.
 Changes you make here will not affect anyone else's work, so it is a safe place to try things out!